List of Supernatural and The Winchesters characters: Uriel

+Zachariah

 Demons

 Demons in the series are generally portrayed as cruel and sadistic, often taking pleasure in causing humans pain.
 They are also, as series creator Eric Kripke deemed them, "erudite and sophisticated".
 While the demon "tyrant" Azazel commands them in the first two seasons, demons were the sole antagonists of the third season.
 At times, their culture is compared to normal humans, with the third-season episode "Sin City" introducing their religious side.
 Many believe Lucifer was their own higher power.
 Though many demons came to lose faith, they followed the fallen angel upon his release from Hell in the fifth season.

 Inspirations for these types of demons came from numerous sources, such as the devil-on-your-shoulder concept used in the episode "Sin City".
 The writers often tried to base the demons on actual aspects of history, as was done in "Malleus Maleficarum" by having the demon Tammi turn a group of women into witches.
 An encyclopedia on demons was used for research, with Binsfield's Classification of Demons inspiring "The Magnificent Seven's" storyline of seven demons being the physical embodiment of the Seven Deadly Sins.

-The writers originally intended for demons to not rely on human hosts, but rather exist "halfway between spirits and corporeal creatures."
+The writers originally intended for demons to not rely on human hosts, but rather exist "halfway between spirits and corporeal creatures".
 However, the demon in "Phantom Traveler" demonstrates the ability to possess people.
 This quality and its other characteristics were chosen without foresight solely to fit with the episode's storyline, and the writers opted to maintain it as an element of all demons.
 Kripke felt it added an interesting aspect to the storylines, as the viewers "never quite know who the bad guy is".
 Another source of debate for the writers stemmed from the demons' eye color, which is based on a demon's place in the hierarchy.
 The writers preferred to limit unique colors to only the "big, big, bad guys".
 Writer Sera Gamble noted, "If every time we had a demon that was powerful we gave them a different eye color, pretty soon it'd be like, 'The Chartreuse-Eyed Demon is coming for us!'"
 During the production of the second season, Kripke viewed the horror film I Walked with a Zombie, and found one of the creatures having all-white eyes to be "really disturbing".
 The writers considered changing the eye color of regular demons to white, but eventually decided against it.
 However, Kripke later used the idea when Lilith and other high-level demons were introduced.

 The appearance of a demons' true form became more complex as the series progressed.
 Originally depicted as small, thin streams of black smoke, demons began to appear as large, thick smoke clouds.
 When in large groups, the clouds have electricity pulsing throughout them.
 The visual effects department based the demons' shape on that of a snake, giving it a "predatorial" and "intelligent" look.
 Visual effects supervisor Ivan Hayden found demon smoke to be one of the hardest visual effects in the series.